richardszalay/mockhttp/README.md

 MockHttp for HttpClient
 =====================

 MockHttp is a testing layer for Microsoft's HttpClient library.
-It allows "canned" responses to be configured for particular HTTP requests and can be used to test your application's service layer.
+It allows stubbed responses to be configured for matched HTTP requests and can be used to test your application's service layer.

 ## NuGet